Madison Square Garden Pro

-The Madison Square Garden Pro was a men's and women's tennis event for professionals.
+The Madison Square Garden Pro was a men's tennis event for professionals.
 Also known as the Madison Square Garden Pro Championships.
-It first began in 1954 and served as the opening tournament of the 1954 World Pro Tour.
-The event was then not staged for a further twelve years when it was re-established in 1966 as one tournament in the pro circuit.

-The 1968 and 1969 tournaments were the final events of the combined WCT/NLT tours in the Open Era of tennis, the top four players in each tour played off for the combined professional championship.
-From 1977 to 1989 the Masters Grand Prix finals were played at Madison Square Gardens.
+In 1954 it was the opening four-man tournament of the 1954 World Pro Tour.
+In 1966 and 1967 a tournament was held at Madison Square Garden on the pro circuit.
+The 1968 and 1969 tournaments contained players from the WCT and NTL tours (four players from each tour).
+From 1977 to 1989 the Masters Grand Prix finals were played at Madison Square Garden.
+A separate women's event was held in 1968.